How many MPs have sent no-confidence letters over Boris Johnson and who are they?

 Nick Gibb

-He said: “The prime minister accepted the resignation of Allegra Stratton for joking about a Christmas party that she hadn’t attended, but he won’t take responsibility for those that he did attend.
+Mr Gibb said: “The Prime Minister accepted the resignation of Allegra Stratton for joking about a Christmas party that she hadn’t attended, but he won’t take responsibility for those that he did attend.

 Mark Harper

-A former chief whip, the Forest of Dean MP had previously criticised the Prime Minister of Covid regulations.
+A former chief whip, the Forest of Dean MP had previously criticised the Prime Minister over Covid regulations.

 "This was not an easy decision for me – I have been a member of the Conservative party since I was 17 years old and will remain in the party I love until my dying day.”